darkeclipz/cryptowatch/README.md

  2. Open the application, and go to settings.
  3. Set up the database connection string.
  4. Set up the API.

-Note: your API key + secret is pretty poorly encrypted in the configuration file.
-But it's encrypted nonetheless.

 **Requires:**
  - .NET Framework